Devojha408/Devojha408/README.md

 - 🌱 Full Stack Developer 💻 with a strong focus on ReactJS 🔥 and experience in building Progressive Web Applications🚀
 - 💪 Skilled in ReactJS 💬, Spring Boot 🚀, AWS 💬, MySQL 🗄 and Redis Cache 🔑
 - 💻 Proficient in Java ☕️, JavaScript 🌐, Go 🐹, and Python 🐍
-- 💞️ I’m looking to collaborate on Web and ML Projects
-- 💞️ looking to improve my skills 📚 and take on new challenges 💪.

 <!---
 Devojha408/Devojha408 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.